flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 image("vram/sgram.png", "(ref:diagramsgramcaption2)", tab.name="(ref:diagramsgramtitle2)")
 ```

 Though in later revisions of this console, Sony switched to **SGRAM** chips (the single-ported option using an individual 32-bit data bus). *Boo!*...
 Well, to be fair, each one comes with its pros and cons.
-One thing for sure, is that due to the timing differences, later games (such as Jet Moto 3) will display glitched graphics when ran on VRAM-based systems.
+One thing for sure is that due to the timing differences, later games (such as Jet Moto 3) will display glitched graphics when ran on VRAM-based systems.
 If you want to know the details, Martin Korth's 'Nocash PSX Specifications' document the different timings and such `r cite("cpu-korth")`.

 ### Drawing the scene

 If you've been reading the [Sega Saturn article](`r ref("sega-saturn")`), let me tell you that the design of this GPU *a lot* simpler!

 Now, to show how a scene is drawn, I'll mainly use Insomniac's *Spyro: Year of the Dragon* as an example.
-Please bear in mind that the internal resolution of this game is too cramped (292x217 px), preventing me to clearly dissect it at each stage, so I've upscaled it a bit for demonstration purposes. `r img_link(label="Here is a sample", src="spyro/result_real.jpg")` at original scale if you are curious.
+Please bear in mind that the internal resolution of this game is too cramped (292x217 px), preventing me from clearly dissecting it at each stage, so I've upscaled it a bit for demonstration purposes. `r img_link(label="Here is a sample", src="spyro/result_real.jpg")` at original scale if you are curious.

 (ref:gpucommandstitle) Commands